 You have many rights, both as an individual and as a patient.
 We, the staff of Rush-Copley Medical Center, promise to respect your rights during your stay with us and to provide you with comprehensive care according to both your medical needs and personal wishes.

 Your rights include the right to be informed and to make decisions about your own healthcare, the right to accept or refuse medical treatment, and the right to formulate advance directives.

-Advance directives are written documents that allow you to communicate your healthcare wishes for the future or to appoint a medical decision maker to speak for you, in the event that you are not able to do so because of injury or illness.
+Advance directives are written documents that allow you to communicate your wishes about future treatment or appoint a medical decision maker to speak for you, in the event you would not be able to do so at that time.

 The State of Illinois recognizes four types of advance directive documents: